-[For all sections except Brief Reviews of Books and Products] The submission has been properly prepared for anonymous review, with no individually identifiable information/references to the authors included in the manuscript.
-[With Microsoft Office documents, author identification should also be removed from the properties for the file.
-In Word 2010, anonymization functions can be found under File > Info > Prepare for Sharing.
-In older versions of Word, they may be found under File > Save As > Tools (or Options with a Mac) > Security > Remove personal information from file properties on save > Save.]
-Acknowledgments (including financial support) should not be included in the manuscript; they may be listed separately during the submission process.
+For all sections except Brief Reviews of Books and Products: The submission has been properly prepared for anonymous review, with no individually identifiable information/references to the authors included in the manuscript.
+(With Microsoft Office documents, author identification should also be removed from the properties for the file.)
+Acknowledgments, including financial support, should not be included in the manuscript for review; they may be listed separately during the submission process.

 As a condition of publication in JLSC, all authors agree to the following terms of licensing/copyright ownership:

 - First publication rights to original work accepted for publication is granted to Journal of Librarianship and Scholarly Communication but copyright for all work published in the journal is retained by the author(s).